tdbe/tdbe.github.io/_posts/2016-11-8-unity-shader-compilation.markdown

 share: true
 ---

-I'm gonna briefly explain how shader programs are created and invoked under the hood, with shader variant compilation.
+I'll briefly explain how shader programs are created and invoked under the hood, with shader variant compilation.

-(with specifics for unity3d and Standard / Uber / Custom shaders)
+(with specifics for unity3d and Standard, Uber, Custom shaders)

 ### Here's a few high  level scenarios you'd experience: